 37. Details of significant and material orders:

-There are no significant and material order passed by the regulators or courts or tribunals impacting the going concern status and company's operations in future.
-However-
+During the year under review one significant and material order passed by the regulators or courts or tribunals impacting the going concern status and company's operations in future.
+However subsequently the order was stayed by Appellate Tribunal -